-Unlocking Cloud Server Performance with CXL
+Unlocking Cloud Server Performance with CXL®

-Ahmad Danesh, Sr. Director, Product Management
+Ahmad Danesh, Associate VP, Product Line Management

 Our personal and professional lives are centered around creating and consuming information while our expectations for real-time access to data continue to increase.
 We use and rely on services daily, from social media and online shopping to search engines and rideshares, and these services are made possible through data processed by large-scale cloud servers.
 With the amount of data increasing significantly every year – to 181 zettabytes (1 ZB = 1 trillion gigabytes) by 2025 (Figure 1) – Cloud Service Providers (CSPs) need to develop new architectures to store, analyze and deliver the growing volume of data.